NavisGames/Valorant-Tracking-by-NavisGames/README.md

 CREDITS
 -----
-BIG VERY BIG Credits are going to @Henrik-3 aka.
-Henrik Mertens for making an UNOFFICIAL VALORANT API which you guys can use to make these things what i made too! https://github.com/Henrik-3/unofficial-valorant-api for more informations!
+BIG VERY BIG Credits are going to @Henrik-3 for making an UNOFFICIAL VALORANT API which you guys can use to make these things what i made too! https://github.com/Henrik-3/unofficial-valorant-api for more informations!
 Thanks Henrik without this i couldn't make this Project <3